Weekly Cover: The Last Living Lacrosse Olympian

 Bill Coleman stores his 1948 Olympic Games medal for lacrosse in his sock drawer.
 Alongside it rests an Eagle Scout award, some reading glasses and various household items.

-It’s a humble collection considering the 100-year-old Coleman is something of a Forrest Gump figure (minus the cross-country running) deserving of its own movie based on the true story.
+It’s a humble collection considering the 100-year-old Coleman is something of a Forrest Gump figure (minus the cross-country running) deserving of his own movie based on the true story.

-Coleman scored the first goal for the United States in a 5-5 tie with Great Britain that earned every player a medal.
+Coleman scored the first goal for the United States in a 5-5 tie with Great Britain that earned every player a medal the last time lacrosse was a part of the Olympics.
 It came three years after he became licensed to fly P-47 Thunderbolts in World War II, and before he graduated from Rensselaer Polytechnic Institute and became a successful entrepreneur in the fiberglass industry, championship-level college lacrosse referee, avid sailor and skier, passionate pianist, a husband of 71 years to wife Billie and playful parent and grandparent.

 “If he hadn't achieved all of these incredible things in his life — especially with the 1948 Olympic lacrosse team and being this go-to referee for college lacrosse for decades — he very much could have been a mayor or a governor,” said his grandson, Chris Potter.
 “He’s just a person who everybody wants to be around.”